jon-jacky/Piety/editors/README.md

 and culminating in *edsel*.
 We expect to use *edsel* most of the time, but are keeping the intermediate experiments as well.

-The main steps in the sequence of increasing functionality are: *ed.py* (line editor), *edie* (adds built-in Python interpreter), *edo* (adds Python interpreter and scripting), *edda* (adds display, but still provides only *ed* commands for line editing), and *edsel* (adds display
+The steps in the sequence of increasing functionality are: *ed.py* (line editor), *edie* (adds built-in Python interpreter), *edo* (adds Python interpreter and scripting), *edda* (adds display, but still provides only *ed* commands for line editing), and *edsel* (adds display